fkarg/fkarg.github.io/_posts/2019-05-07-on-murphyjitsu.md

 There's two questions you need to ask yourself, before I describe more.
 First: Do you have intent to kill?
 Do you apply it?

-If you have intent to kill, and you apply it, you probably do something similiar already.
+If you have intent to kill, and you apply it, you probably do something similar already.
 If you haven't done yet, watch yourself planning, I'm sure you find a few things to optimize.

 If you have intent to kill, but aren't using it: Why are you holding back?
 Apply it.
 Train it.
 Do the conscious version of Murphyjitsu to familiarize yourself with how to use your intent to kill.
 And then apply it not only to this area, but to everything you encounter.

 If you do not have intent to kill (yet), or aren't sure (then you don't), do the conscious version a few times to get a hang of it.
-You can still apply it, and it will still be a relly good technique, but you won't have the last multiplier.
+You can still apply it, and it will still be a really good technique, but you won't have the last multiplier.

 Actually, to get to the unconscious version, I think that you only need to do two things, first: make it an unconscious habit of asking 'how could this go wrong'.
 If you're in MINT, this is most likely second nature already. _Apply it_.
 Second: Consciously apply it a few times (this is helping wonders, I tell you) to internalize it.
 That's it.